-The Employer shall have the right to maintain discipline and efficiency of its operations, including the right to discharge, suspend or discipline a worker for just cause.
-The discipline process will include the concept of progressive discipline (i.e. verbal reprimand, written reprimands, and discharge), provided, however, an employee may be subject to immediate dismissal or suspension based on an egregious offense.
-In addition, the Employer may skip steps in the progressive discipline process based upon the seriousness of the offense in accordance with the provisions of just cause.
-Grounds for discipline or discharge, including immediate discharge are set forth in the Employer's Employee Handbook.
-Offenses warranting immediate terminations shall include but not be limited to repeated action or inaction that is abuse or neglect.
+Grounds for discipline or discharge, including immediate discharge, are set forth in the Employer's Employee Handbook.
+Offenses warranting immediate discharge shall include but not be limited to action or inaction that constitutes abuse or neglect.
 A government finding of abuse or neglect is not required for a conclusion that the Bargaining Unit Employee's action or inaction is defined as such.
-Information requested by the Union on behalf of an Employee grievance which involves direct patient information cannot be released without the express approval by the resident.
+Information requested by the Union on behalf of an employee grievance, which involves direct patient information, must be redacted before it may be released.
 Any probationary employee may be discharged or disciplined by the Employer in its sole discretion.
-No question concerning the disciplining or discharge of probationary employees shall be the subject of the grievance or arbitration procedure.
+No question concerning the discipline or discharge of probationary employees shall be the subject of the grievance or arbitration procedure.